newwdeveloper/BuisnessInsight360-Analysis/README.md

         {"Net Invoice Sales", 3}
     }
 )
-This table helps in vertically aligning our KPIs in a desired order using a matrix visual.
+This table acts as a layout blueprint for your P&L view, keeping the KPIs ordered and aligned vertically.

-🧮 Step 2: Create the P&L Measure Using SWITCH
+🧮 1.2 Create the Dynamic P&L Measure
-Then I created a dynamic measure that shows the correct value depending on the selected row using the SWITCH(TRUE()) logic.
-Here's the measure I used:
+Next, create a DAX measure named P&L values to return different financial values based on the selected row using SWITCH(TRUE()).

 DAX
 Copy